-Show at 1 the amount of other transferred tax losses utilised.
-Other transferred tax losses are tax losses that have been made outside the consolidated group and transferred into the group from an entity when it joined the group.
-Show transferred tax losses utilised on a concessional basis at H.
+Write at II the amount of transferred tax losses utilised.
+Transferred tax losses are tax losses that have been made outside the consolidated group and transferred into the group from an entity when it joined the group.
+Transferred tax losses utilised on a concessional basis are also included at II.

-Show at R the total of tax losses utilised at G to I.
+Write at R the total of tax losses utilised at G and I.